2023 Most Popular Biotechnology Associate Degree Schools

 About 75% of the students majoring in biotech at the school are women while 25% are male.

-Read full report on Biotechnology at Southwest Tennessee Community College
+Full Biotechnology at Southwest Tennessee Community College Report

-A rank of #5 on this year’s list means Pitt Community College is a great place for biotechnology students working on their associate degree.
-Pitt Community College is a medium-sized public school located in the midsize suburb of Winterville.
+Out of the 54 schools in the United States that were part of this year’s ranking, Pitt Community College landed the # 5 spot on the list.
+Pitt Community College is a medium-sized public school located in the medium-sized suburb of Winterville.

 Women make up 80% of the biotech majors at the school.

-Bunker Hill Community College did quite well in this year’s ranking of the most popular places for biotechnology students to get a associate degree.
-It came in at #6 on the list.
-Located in the city of Boston, BHCC is a public college with a medium-sized student population.
+Bunker Hill Community College ranked #6 on this year’s Most Popular Biotechnology Associate Degree Schools list.
+Located in the large city of Boston, BHCC is a public college with a moderately-sized student population.

 Women make up 67% of the biotech majors at the school.